 zeazzz last edited by zeazzz

 It's crazy there's still no native iPad app!
 It can be the same thing as the iPhone one, just optimized for the iPad resolution.
-Running the iPhone app on the iPad looks horrible and it only utilizes profile orientation.
+Running the iPhone app on the iPad looks horrible and it only utilizes portrait orientation.
 Please please give us an iPad app like all other router manufacturers.
 Thank you.

 James Ford last edited by James Ford